-Associated Press employees who regularly write or edit business or financial news must always avoid any conflict of interest or the appearance of any conflict of interest in connection with the performance of these duties.
-For these reasons, these employees must abide by the following rules and guidelines when making personal investment and financial decisions.
+To avoid any conflict of interest or the appearance of any such conflict, AP employees must abide by the following rules and guidelines when making personal investment and financial decisions.

 Inside information: All employees may not act upon, or inform any other person of, information gained in the course of AP employment, unless and until that information becomes known to the general public.
 Employees must comply with federal and local laws concerning securities and financial transactions, including those prohibiting actions based upon inside information.